 Sintra is home to not one, not two but to more than ten national monuments.

-The area is packed with ancient ruins, hours of hiking trails, stunning beaches, and impressive architecture.
+The area is packed with ancient ruins, hiking trails, stunning beaches, and impressive architecture.

-Famous for its picturesque, it is also one of the most popular luxury tourist destinations in Portugal.
+Famous for its picturesque castles, it is also one of Portugal’s most popular luxury tourist destinations.